-Do you want advice on your writing?
+Do you want mentoring, or advice on your writing?
 Have you got a half-finished manuscript that you just don’t know how to finish?
 Are you wanting to get your short stories published, but you don’t know how?
 Do you need some help in finding your way as a writer?
 If the answer to any of these questions is “yes”, then maybe you need a mentor!

 One-on-one mentoring can be a great way of getting feedback on your work, and moving things on to the next level.
 Both Hannah and Will at Wind&Bones are experienced with working with writers at all stages in their careers.

 We offer mentoring in person (currently in Sofia, Bulgaria), or remotely via Skype.
 We take payment in Bulgarian leva by bank card, or in Euros by bank transfer.

 The word ‘mentor’ goes back to Homer’s Odyssey, where Mentor was the name of the advisor to Odysseus’s son Telemachus.
 The word is related to the Sanskrit mantṛ, meaning ‘adviser’ or ‘counsellor’.

 Mentoring is about supporting you to attain your goals as a writer.
 As mentors, we listen carefully to what you are trying to achieve, and we use our experience to help you get there.

 All writers need support, and nobody writes in a vacuum.
 A mentor can do some or all of the following:

 - give you feedback on work in progress

 - help you refine and perfect your work

 - introduce you to new strategies and approaches as a writer